Sprache wechseln/Choose your Language

 Tour about the Jewish and Islamic religions for students aged 10 to 19

-Workshop for students aged 10 to 18 about the holiday once a week
+Workshop for students about the weekly holiday

 Scavenger Hunt 2.0 for Elementary Schools and Holiday Club Groups